pitfail/pitfail-reports/report1/report1.rst

   *derivatives*.

 Stock
   Claim on the earnings of a company.
-To Pitfail players, a stock is an opaque asset with fluctuating value.
+To PitFail players, a stock is an opaque asset with fluctuating value.

 Ticker